M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/ObjVerChanges/index.md

 `ObjVerChanges` is contained in the `MFiles.VAF.Common` namespace and provides information on metadata changes between two versions of an object.

-<p class="note">This class only processes metadata property value changes, and does not attempt to identify whether any file changes have occured between versions.</p>
+This class only processes metadata property value changes, and does not attempt to identify whether any file changes have occured between versions.
+{:.note}

 ### Comparing all property values